d-w-moore/python-irodsclient/README.md

 threshold value of 32 Megabytes.

-Because multithread processes under Unix-type operating systems sometimes need special handling, it is recommended that puts and gets of large files should be appropriately checked in case a signal aborts the transfer:
+Because multithread processes under Unix-type operating systems sometimes need special handling, it is recommended that any put or get of a large file be appropriately handled in the case that a terminating signal aborts the
+transfer:

 ```python
 from irods.parallel import abort_parallel_transfers